+We are, in the end, different people with different points of view.
 A mismatched view of the future of a relationship or moving forward at different speeds can be one of the early relationship problems.
-Let’s say you have been dating six months, while one partner is already thinking about moving in together, the other is still wondering if it’s too soon to say ‘I love you’.
+Let’s say you have been dating for six months.
+And while one partner is already thinking about moving in together, the other is still wondering if it’s too soon to say “I love you.”

-Not being sync about where you are in your relationship can lead to insecurity, commitment issues, and of course, arguments.
-Unless both partners patiently explain their respective take on the pace of the relationship to each other, this can become a sore point.
+Not being in sync about where you are in your relationship can lead to insecurity, commitment issues, and of course, arguments.

 19. Being excessively controlling

-Controlling behavior can be described as when one partner takes it upon themselves to decide how the other should behave in the relationship.
-Not just that, they consider their decisions on to be binding on the other person.
-This is also one of the key signs of toxicity in a relationship.
+When one partner takes it upon themselves to decide how the other should behave in the relationship, it’s a sign of controlling behavior and toxicity in a relationship.
+This is also one of the top relationship problems and a sign of a severely troubled relationship.

 Related Reading: 6 Harmless Mistakes In A Relationship That Are Actually Harmful

 A lack of responsibility can often lead to the relationship feeling lop-sided.
 From chores to finances to making an effort in the relationship, if the entire responsibility falls on one partner, they will grow tired of carrying the entire weight of the relationship.